-Water inequalityWhile access to water and sanitation are basic human rights, water inequality is a major issue worldwide.
-Although the number of people without basic drinking water services has reduced by more than 30 percent over the past two decades, there were still 771 million people worldwide that lacked basic drinking water services in 2020.
-More than half of these people lived in Sub-Saharan Africa.
-While the number of people without such services has decreased in most regions since the turn of the century, they have increased by an estimated 40 million in Sub-Saharan Africa.
-Just 30 percent of the Sub-Saharan African population had access to safely managed drinking water, with 16 percent still getting their drinking water from unprotected wells or springs.
-In comparison, most of the drinking water in regions such as Northern America and Europe was safely managed.
+While access to water and sanitation are basic human rights, water inequality remains a major issue worldwide.
+Although the number of people without basic drinking water services has declined by more than 30 percent over the past two decades, there were still roughly 800 million people lacking basic drinking water in 2020.
+More than half lived in Sub-Saharan Africa.
+In fact, the number of people without basic drinking water in the region increased by an estimated 40 million since the beginning of the century.
+In 2020, more than 20 percent of the population in Oceania and Sub-Saharan African relied on unimproved or surface water sources.
+In comparison, most of the drinking water in Australia, New Zealand, North America, and Europe was safely managed.
 Unsafe water sources can exacerbate malnutrition and are one of the leading risk factors for infectious diseases such as cholera, dysentery, and polio.

 The varying access to water worldwide also creates considerable gaps in basic hygiene access.
 Nine percent of the global population had no access to basic handwashing facilities at home in 2020.
-Again, the largest proportion of the population affected by this is in Sub-Saharan Africa.
-More than half the populations of many countries in Africa have no handwashing facilities at all, such as Rwanda, where 86 percent of the population lack these facilities.
-Nevertheless, access to water, sanitation, and hygiene are improving on a global scale and are likely to continue under the scrutiny of the UN’s Sustainable Development Goals (SDG) which aims to increase clean water access and improve sanitation services.
+Again, the largest proportion of population affected by this is in Sub-Saharan Africa.
+For example, in Rwanda less than two out of 10 people had access to handwashing facilities, representing the lowest coverage of this service worldwide.
+The UN’s Sustainable Development Goals (SDG) aim to increase clean water access and improve sanitation services around the globe.